Stucco window trim StyroTrim

 Before placing an order, obtain the measurements of the wall, window or door areas where you intend to install the treatments.

-All StyroTrim sills, flat trims, deco trims and crown mouldings come in 96” length strips, except for finished-end sills that can be ordered in custom lengths.
+All stucco StyroTrim sills, flat trims, deco trims and crown mouldings come in 85” length strips, except for finished-end sills that can be ordered in custom lengths.
 You will use the strips in varying sizes and may need to cut them down to specific widths.
-StyrotTrim can be cut or mitered easily and fit together to trim out most any opening.
-When placing your order, you need to indicate how many 96” strips of each trim style you need for your project.
+StyroTrim can be cut or mitered easily and fit together to trim out most any opening.
+When placing your order, you need to indicate how many 85” strips of each trim style you need for your project.

 Window and Door Trim Measurements